jconover/vagrant-puppet-enterprise/README.md

 During testing I like to be able to roll back to a clean state, and that was difficult with the time involved to rebuild.
 I'd typically do that with snapshots, but I didn't know of a way to automate that with Vagrant.
-Then I found the vagrant-vbox-snapshot, plugin, but the problem was that the commands to interact with it need to be run in the shell, not from one of the Vagrant provisioners on the VirtualBox guest.
+Then I found the vagrant-vbox-snapshot plugin, but the problem was that the commands to interact with it need to be run in the shell, not from one of the Vagrant provisioners on the VirtualBox guest.